us4useu/arrus/docs/content/examples.matlab.rst

 The Color Doppler scale corresponds to a range from -pi to pi [rad per sample].
-To convert it to the Doppler frequencies, one has to know the Pulse Repetition Frequency (PRF) which is given by the formula: PRF = 1/txPri/nFirePerTx. 'txPri' is the time between physical emissions and is one of the pareameters of the CustomTxRxSequence. nFirePerTx is the number of repeting the emissions needed to acquire the echoes with the programmed RX aperture (e.g. 'rxApertureSize' is 192, number of system RX channels is 64, then each TX must be repeated 3 times so that the 64-channel system can acquire 192-channel data).
+To convert it to the Doppler frequencies, one has to know the Pulse Repetition Frequency (PRF) which is given by the formula: PRF = 1/txPri/nFirePerTx. 'txPri' is the time between physical emissions and is one of the parameters of the CustomTxRxSequence. nFirePerTx is the number of repeting the emissions needed to acquire the echoes with the programmed RX aperture (e.g. 'rxApertureSize' is 192, number of system RX channels is 64, then each TX must be repeated 3 times so that the 64-channel system can acquire 192-channel data).